ArchipelagoMW/Archipelago/docs/api.md

 definition and allow to somewhat easily implement things like entrance randomizer in logic.

-Regions have a list exits that are Entrances (see below) to other regions.
+Regions have a list called `exits` which are `Entrance` objects representing transitions to other regions.

-There has to be one special region `"Menu"` from which the logic unfolds.
-AP assumes that a player will always be able to return to the `"Menu"` region by resetting the game ("Save and quit").
+There has to be one special region "Menu" from which the logic unfolds.
+AP assumes that a player will always be able to return to the "Menu" region by resetting the game ("Save and quit").

 ### Entrances

-An entrance connects to a region, is assigned to region's exits and has rules to define if it and thus the connected region is accessible.
+An `Entrance` connects to a region, is assigned to region's exits and has rules to define if it and thus the connected region is accessible.
 They can be static (regular logic) or be defined/connected during generation (entrance randomizer).

-### Access rules
+### Access Rules

-An access rule is a function that returns `True` or `False` for a `spot` based on the the current `state` (items that can be collected).
+An access rule is a function that returns `True` or `False` for a `Location` or `Entrance` based on the the current `state` (items that can be collected).

-`spot` is either Location, Entrance

-### Item rules
+### Item Rules

-An item rule is a function that returns `True` or `False` for a Location based on a single item.
+An item rule is a function that returns `True` or `False` for a `Location` based on a single item.
 It can be used to reject placement of an item there.

 ### Plando